Felony dog attack laws ::

 Oklahoma

 Oklahoma has two felony statutes pertaining to deaths inflicted by dogs.
-Statute § 21-717, which was enacted in 1910, is what our nonprofit sees when authorities bring felony charges after a fatal dog mauling in this state.
-Similar to California, the statute requires proving the owner of a "mischievous animal" had knowledge of the dog's propensities and "willfully suffers it to go at large, or keeps it without ordinary care" and the dog, while unconfined, kills a human being.
+Statute § 21-717, which was enacted in 1910, is what our nonprofit typically sees when authorities bring felony charges after a fatal dog mauling in this state.
+Similar to California law, Oklahoma's felony statue requires proving the owner of a "mischievous animal" had knowledge of the dog's propensities and "willfully suffers it to go at large, or keeps it without ordinary care" and such animal, while unconfined, kills a human being.

 Oklahoma Felony Dog Attack Statutes